BugShooting/BugShooting.Docs/plugin.md

 Provides an interface for an Output entity.

-+IOutput|Provides the name of the Output.
+* IOutput|Provides the name of the Output.
-  +IOutput|Provides extended information of the Output.
+ * IOutput|Provides extended information of the Output.
-    +IOutput|Provides extended information of the Output.
+  * IOutput|Provides extended information of the Output.
-    +IOutput|Provides extended information of the Output.
+  * IOutput|Provides extended information of the Output.
-  +IOutput|Provides extended information of the Output.
+ * IOutput|Provides extended information of the Output.

 Name|Provides the name of the Output.